Skip to content

 What Do the Lights on a Compact Player Mean?

-Compact players have three lights on the front — Power (top), Network (middle), and Audio (bottom).
-These lights can help identify why music isn't playing.
+Compact players have three lights on the front — Audio (top), Network (middle) and Power (bottom).
+These help identify issues with playback, connection, or hardware.

 If you're here because you don’t hear any music, start with: